xRJx/RJ-s-Plugin-Development-Collection/README.md

 git pull --recurse-submodules
 git submodule update --remote --merge

-OPTIONAL:
-git add .
-git commit -m "Updated module to latest" git push
+OPTIONAL (this will add the changes to the online repository): git add . git commit -m "Updated module(s) to latest" git push